 The moral of this story is 1.
 These coffeepots are so durable, they become part of the family.
 Forget your plastic coffeemakers and pods and stuff.
 These coffeepots are the business.
 2. Things are worth cleaning and fixing, including bodies, minds, relationships and coffeepots.

-For the past couple of years, our household have made a home retreat of the time between Christmas and Twelfth Night.
+For the past few years, our household have made a home retreat of the time between Christmas and Twelfth Night.
 You know, that strange time-out-of-time when there can be a sense of waiting for something to happen?
 For many of us, normal routines are disrupted, old hurts can surface and we can feel abit adrift.
 In the Christian world, with the excitement of 24th and 25th over, there is a lull until New Year’s Eve.
 For me, this time has always seemed a little mysterious.

 Twelve Days of Christmas